hablapps/pairstrading/PostPairsTrading.md

 18 20 18 26 27
 ```

 **These spread values don't offer much insight** into the relationship between the two assets.
 Are both assets increasing?
 Are they moving in opposite directions?
 It's unclear from these numbers alone.

 Let's consider **using logarithms**, as they possess favourable properties for our pricing model.
 They prevent negative values and stabilize variance.
 Log returns are time-additive and symmetric, simplifying the calculation and analysis of returns.
-This improves the accuracy of statistical models and ensures non-negative pricing, enhancing model robustness and reliability.:
+This improves the accuracy of statistical models and ensures non-negative pricing, enhancing model robustness and reliability:

 ```q
 q)log priceX